defund-labs/defund/x/dex/spec/01_concepts.md

 ## Escrow Process

-The liquidity module uses a module account that acts as an escrow account.
+The dex module uses a module account that acts as an escrow account.
 The module account holds and releases the coin amount during batch execution.

 ## Refund

-The liquidity module has a refunding logic when deposits, withdrawals and orders were not successfully executed.
+The dex module has a refunding logic when deposits, withdrawals and orders were not successfully executed.

 ## Fees

-You set liquidity module fees for pair creation, pool creation, withdrawal and swap.
+You set dex module fees for pair creation, pool creation, withdrawal and swap.
 These fees can be updated by the governance proposal.

 ### PoolCreationFee

-The liquidity module pool creation fee set by the `PoolCreationFee` parameter is paid on pool creation.
+The dex module pool creation fee set by the `PoolCreationFee` parameter is paid on pool creation.
 The purpose of this fee is to prevent users from creating useless pools and making limitless transactions.